sefinch/sefinch.github.io/index.md

 ### Improving Commonsense Modeling for Dialogue: ConvoSense

-I was first author on the ConvoSense paper, which addresses the limitations of existing dialogue datasets in commonsense reasoning by introducing a new synthetic dataset using ChatGPT.
-I tested several strategies for commonsense generation using ChatGPT, leading to the construction of 15 prompts corresponding to 15 commonsense types.
-Using these prompts, ConvoSense boasts greater contextual novelty, a higher volume of inferences per example, and substantially enriched detail than previous datasets.
+**Overview:** ConvoSense addresses the limitations of existing dialogue datasets in commonsense reasoning by introducing a new synthetic dataset using ChatGPT.
+ConvoSense boasts greater contextual novelty, a higher volume of inferences per example, and substantially enriched detail than previous datasets.
 The final collected dataset includes over 500,000 inferences across 12,000 dialogues with 10 popular inference types.
 I then use this dataset to train more efficient T5 models that are proven to produce more plausible and novel inferences compared to those trained on previous datasets.

-Read the TACL 2024 paper [here](https://aclanthology.org/2023.acl-long.839/)!

-&#9733; Code for the ConvoSense project is available at the [Github repository]()

-&#9733; **Trained Model:** Our best-performing ConvoSense-trained model is released through HuggingFace [here](https://huggingface.co/sefinch/ConvoSenseGenerator)!
+**Role:** I was first author on the ConvoSense paper.
+I tested several strategies for commonsense generation using ChatGPT, leading to the construction of 15 prompts corresponding to 15 commonsense types.
+I implemented and conducted the collection of the full ConvoSense dataset as well as the subsequent T5 model development.

 Example commonsense inference outputs of the ConvoSense-trained model:
 <img src="images/convosense_model_example_edit.png"/>